 Free of any plant-based protein boosters, this looks like the profile of a dry product containing a significant amount of meat.

-Only Natural Pet MaxMeat is a grain free air-dried dog food using a significant amount of chicken, beef, or lamb and cod as its main sources of animal protein, thus earning the brand 5 stars.
+Only Natural Pet MaxMeat is a meat-based air-dried dog food using a significant amount of chicken, beef, or lamb and cod as its main sources of animal protein, thus earning the brand 5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.